ngottlieb87/ajax-rails/README.md

  - As an Admin you can add a product
  - As an Admin a flash notice will appear to let you know a product was successfully added!
  - Paperclip successfully implemented for products and seeding.
+ - Admin can upload a picture for product creation

  ## Setup